Charter in Syros: What to Expect

 - Central Cyclades position — Mykonos, Paros, Naxos, and Tinos all reachable within a single day's sail

-- Year-round ferry and flight connections from Athens (Piraeus ferry ~2.5 hrs) for effortless crew logistics
+- Ferry and flight connections from Athens (Piraeus ferry ~2.5 hrs) for straightforward crew logistics